plugcommunity/documentation/api/socket.md

 ### The `h` Message

-The `h` message is literally just that&em;a packet containing one byte: `h`.
+The `h` message is simply that, a packet containing a one character string: `h`.
 Plug.dj occasionally sends these to make sure that you're still alive.
 You don't have to respond to these packets at all, but you may want to keep track of them anyway.
 If you don't get an `h` message for a very long time, you're probably no longer connected properly to the socket server.